-Talk to your doctor about the appropriate serving size of protein for you, based on your kidney function and weight gain goal.
-For example, if you currently eat three to four ounces of protein per day, you may need to kick it up to seven ounces.
+Talk with your doctor about the appropriate serving size of protein for you based on your kidney function and weight gain goal.
+For example, if you currently eat 3 to 4 ounces of protein per day, you may need to kick it up to seven ounces.

 In order to gain weight, you have to eat at least 500 additional calories per day.
 Opting for calorie-dense foods will help you meet that goal more easily.

-But if you just can’t pass on low-cal faves like celery and lettuce, here are a few ways to boost their calorie count.
+But if you just can’t pass up low-cal faves like celery and lettuce, there are a few ways to boost their calorie count.

 Can’t give up lettuce?
 You don’t have to.
 Just sprinkle on some cheese, seeds, and avocado slices, or enjoy blue cheese dressing on top.

 Supplements may help with weight gain, especially if you lack the appetite to take in enough calories.
-Look for supplements designed to help build muscle mass, such as casein or whey protein powder.
+Look for supplements designed to help build muscle mass, like casein or whey protein powder.